Two-Person Bargaining when the Disagreement Point is Private Information: The linear case

-since $k$ is a best response against $s_{j;k}$ and since player $i$ can guarantee himself $v_{i}$.
-On the other hand, none of these inequalities can be strict as that would imply

-which is impossible since player $j$ can guarantee himself $v_{j}$.
-Applied to this specific case, this result implies that, for each $t_{i}$, we have that

-where $f_{i}^{c}(t_{i})$ denotes the conditional distribution of $f$ given $ t_{i}$.
-But this shows that the interim payoff is independent of $t_{i}$, hence, that $\mu $ is ordinal. \end{proof}

-Following \cite{CM88}, we say that $f$ satisfies the full rank condition if, for $i=1,2$, the set $\{f_i^{c}(t_{i}):t_{i}\in T_{i}\}$ is linearly independent.
+Following \cite{CM88}, we say that $f$ satisfies the full rank condition if, for $i=1,2$, the set $\{f_{i}^{c}(t_{i})|t_{i}\in T_{i}\}$ of posterior beliefs of player $i$ is linearly independent.
 Note that this condition is generically satisfied if $|T_{1}|=|T_{2}|$.
-The next result shows that, if the beliefs have full support and satisfy the full rank condition, any efficient mechanism must be constant.
+The next result shows that, if the beliefs $f$ satisfy this condition and have full support, any efficient mechanism $\mu $ must yield constant \textit{ex-post} utility, i.e., $ u_{i}^{\mu }(t)=u_{i}^{\mu }(t^{\prime })$ for all $t$, $t^{\prime }$ and $i$ .
+The intuition behind this result is that, if each $t_{i}$ appears with positive probability in the correlated equilibrium, all incentive constraints must hold with equality.
+Writing $n=|T_{1}|=|T_{2}|$, this gives $2n(n-1)$ equations in $u^{\mu }$.
+On top of this, we have the $2n$ interim utility constraints, $U_{i}^{\mu }(t_{i})=v_{i}$, encountered in the proof of Theorem 1, which together yields $2n^{2}$ equations, just as much as there are variables in $u^{\mu }$.
+The CM-condition guarantees that the equations are independent; hence, there is a unique solution, which must be constant.{\ }